 周 對 蔡 HKFC 75 (Chinese judgment) - representing the Father in a four day care and control and access trial concerning a 5 year old child - the Mother was ordered to pay costs to the Father relating to her application to adduce covert surveillance evidence and audio recordings adduced at the trial.

-謝 對 李及另一人 HKFC 142 (Chinese judgment) - representing the Wife in a section 17 MPPO application - costs awarded against the Husband and 3rd party.
+謝 對 李及另一人 HKFC 142 (Chinese judgment) - representing the Wife in a section 17 MPPO application - costs awarded to the Wife.

 Maggie Wong SC and Tanie Toh, Annotated Ordinance of Hong Kong: Customs and Excise Services Ordinance (Cap 342) (2019)